-But on the golf course, all of that melted away.
+But on the golf course, all of that melted away, literally.
 There was no mechanic where I could accidentally trip up the next part of the story, or trigger someone into shooting me.
 There was only golf.
-The pleasure I took in knocking back nine holes on the course was immense.
+I took perverse pleasure in knocking back nine holes on the course was immense.
 I eventually got so good that I even beat Castro Lagano, the golf-obsessed philanderer who needs a ride to the country club and is at least good enough to play on the GTA equivalent to the National Tour.

 Another was driving around peacefully.
 No speeding, no driving in the other lane, no knocking trashcans or signs over for kicks.
 I covered the entirety of GTA's map, drinking in Los Santos, its virtual facsimile of Los Angeles.
 The streets, the mountains, the deserts, the beaches, the weird hippie encampments on the outskirts, all offered rich landscapes to be explored.
 And explore I did, until I knew Los Santos well enough to drive around it without a map.